 Citation Linker is a resource that allows researchers to reverse-search a citation to locate the journal article.
-Citation Linker will link researchers to the full text of an online article if the Libraries subscribe to the resource.
-If the Libraries do not subscribe to the full text, search results will display other options for acquiring it, such as an InterLibrary Loan (ILL).
+Citation Linker will link researchers to the full text of an online article if the University Libraries subscribe to the resource.
+If the University Libraries do not subscribe to the full text, search results will display other options for acquiring it, such as an InterLibrary Loan (ILL).
 Be sure to include as much information as possible when using Citation Linker.

 LibKey allows researchers to discover access to articles or information by using unique identifying combinations of numbers, letters, and symbols for an article or document called Digital Object Identifier (DOI) or PubMed Identifier (PMID) numbers.
 LibKey is also connected to Primo search results.